Preparation and practice are the keys to effectively answering competency-based interview questions.

 R – the results of those actions

-Laying out your answers in this format will provide the information a recruiter needs to assess your fit for the job.
+Laying out your answers using the STAR approach will provide the information a recruiter needs to assess your fit for the job.

 Develop and memorize your answers